etaoko333/terraform-modules-2/README.md

 Create a private repository to store the application codes Go to GitHub and create a new repository.

-I’ve named mine “application-codes-autorentify-project”
+I’ve named mine “application-codes”

 Download the required file from this link: https://github.com/etaoko333/application-code.git Add it to the repository folder in your local machine

-Open the repository “application-codes-autorentify-project” on VS code
+Open the repository “application-codes” on VS code

-Push it to GitHub “application-codes-autorentify-project”
+Push it to GitHub “application-codes”

 Create a personal access token on github
 This token will be used by docker to clone the application codes repository when we build our docker image